AdoriZahard/hi3er/docs/index.md

 **Nexus Signet 1: Blade of the Deliverer**: |
 **Crusade of the Deliverer**: After 3s into Final Battle, all buffs provided by Normal Signets of Deliverance increase by 90% instead of 50% | 1st
 **Echo of the Deliverer**: Duration of Final Battle and all buffs provided by Normal Signets of Deliverance are extended to 8s. | 2nd
 **Flock of the Deliverer**: Final Battle is also considered burst mode.
-Total DMG increases by 20% in burst mode. | Optional 3rd
+Total DMG increases by 20% in burst mode. | 3rd

 !!! note
     Crusade is priority to +3.
 It will be a massive boost if you gamble for it with the 3* Remembrance Sigil abuse for getting it at +2 straight away.
 Flock can be considered but otherwise not a priority.